epigen/scrnaseq_processing_seurat/README.md

   - processing_{project_name}: metadata CSV files and visualizations of all processing steps by data split
   - visualization_{project_name}: all supported visualizations by data split
 - Save counts
-  - functionality to save all counts should be saved as CSV after each processing steps for of all modalities.
-Useful for downstream analyses that are incompatible with Seurat.
+  - functionality to save all counts should be saved as CSV after each processing step for of all modalities.
+Useful for downstream analyses that are independent of Seurat.
 - Results
   - all results will be saved in the result_path as configured where for each data(sub)set a directory with the following structure is created:
   -  counts (for all the .rds object files and .CSV files)